-He has since accumulated over thirty years of experience in behavioral health systems in a wide variety of roles such as youth leadership and community organizing, executive and board management and behavioral health infrastructure development.
+He has since accumulated over thirty five of experience in behavioral health systems in a wide variety of roles such as youth leadership and community organizing, executive and board management and behavioral health infrastructure development.

-Chacku’s most recent executive leadership roles with the Mental Health Association of Rochester, STAR Center, National Alliance on Mental Illness, Substance Abuse Mental Health Services Administration, and the New York Association of Psychiatric Rehabilitation Services offer an unparalleled mix of experiences developing trauma-informed, person-centered, and culturally congruent infrastructure with local communities, community-based organizations, large healthcare systems, as well as multiple state, territory, and tribal governments across the country.
+Chacku’s previous executive leadership roles with the Mental Health Association of Rochester, STAR Center, National Alliance on Mental Illness, Substance Abuse Mental Health Services Administration, and the New York Association of Psychiatric Rehabilitation Services offer an unparalleled mix of experiences developing trauma-informed, person-centered, and culturally congruent infrastructure with local communities, community-based organizations, large healthcare systems, as well as multiple state, territory, and tribal governments across the country.